andrewcooke/Drawing.jl/README.md

    context with certain pen attributes (colour, width, etc), and then have an inner scope that changes a subset of those values.

-Both of these are demonstrated in the examples below.
+Both of these are demonstrated in the example below.

-## Example

 ```julia
 with(File("foo.png"), Paper(100, 100), Pen("red"; width=0.01)) do